Austin Riley Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.51).
+- The Mets' 4.50 team ERA ranks 20th among all MLB pitching staffs.

+- Mets pitchers combine to allow 159 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- The right-hander last pitched on Wednesday against the Pittsburgh Pirates, when he went five innings, allowing two earned runs while giving up five hits.
+- His most recent time out came on Thursday against the St. Louis Cardinals, when the left-hander threw six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.